What is a love-hate relationship? Is it healthy?

 This is because you want to stop the hate and anger that occurs when you notice something about them that turns you off.

-Can I fix a love-hate relationship?
+Can I fix uch a relationship?

 Yes, it’s possible to fix a love-hate relationship.
 Read on to know how to fix a love-hate relationship.